 On the other hand, there is material here that can be used for further exploration of the Genshiken- verse.
 Remember that the Genshiken is different from all the other “visual culture” clubs at the University: Its cover story is that it a hybrid model, its reality is that the “study material” is highly sexualized, starting with the initiation rites and running through the dojinshi expeditions.
 Everyone goes to comiket, then runs home to enjoy their loot.
 The place is a cesspit of pervy otaku, and later a den of pervy fujoshi.
 Notable members have been expelled from other clubs and dumped in the Genshiken for their sins.
 “I am Ogiue and I hate Otaku!”
 Concepts of symbolic libidinal exchange emphasize the weirdness of the Genshiken; a club that has in the past been presented as a covert field observation post for post-graduate social science research into pr0n consumer-fans.

 Most Yuri, to radically simplify her position, feels fake and exploitative to her, and is made by and /or for guys.
 For instance, she bristles at Maka Maka, and hey, it drags, and it is thin on romanticism, and the sex stuff is formulaic – the only thing that redeems it is that the characters are drawn as adults and not loliconstructs.
 For Mizoguchi, Maka Maka is annoying because the two main characters play with each other, but still center their emotional lives, desires and sexuality on men, which privileges the gaze of the male reader.
 No matter how much LFB’s protest that the characters are written as “bi”, they are inscribed as available- and- willing to male fantasy: typical japanese rezbian sex-show fodder in manga form.
 I bring this up, because it is an odd complaint.
 Lots of yuri pr0n posits male- less space (pwp) and is still built for the male gaze.
-Is it that with adult female characters, the s-class tropes (impending boyfriend/ husband?) are absent and so the unsatisfying boyfriends must be dropped in, to get in the way?
+Is it that with adult women characters, the s-class tropes (impending boyfriend/ husband?) are absent and so the unsatisfying boyfriends must be dropped in, to get in the way?
 Is this analogous to the “why doesn’t she just die in a ditch” effect in yaoi?

-Mizoguchi’s section on Yuri also in some way mirrors the discomfort that het males feel with BL/yaoi – she even addresses this by arguing that the serious and persistent power imbalances within society make for significant difference between males looking at yuri and females looking at yaoi.
+Mizoguchi’s section on Yuri also in some way mirrors the discomfort that het males feel with BL/yaoi – she even addresses this by arguing that the serious and persistent power imbalances within society make for significant difference between males looking at yuri and women looking at yaoi.
 Fair ’nuff – I’ve heard these arguments before, mostly in heated discussions in crit classes.
 The only way I made it through them was by muttering the old sci-fi/ fantasy mantra “magic is matter of symbology and intent” to myself.
 (It helped a bit – hooray for displacement strategies!)
 Shimoku in Genshiken (and also the parodic yaoi episode in Girl Saurus) takes this on with “Ogiue’s sin”.
 I guess no one likes to be objectified, but without it the whole fantasy exercise, as noted previously in the Zizek quote (and the masthead of the bwog) falls apart. “all of our desires are just things we force on others” indeed.

 If Mizoguchi’s position at first glance seems conflicted, she appears to have resolved it quite well.
 Why the M-M fake gay stuff?
 Because she likes it, so piss off!
 Reading her footnotes, you get the sense that she even takes some small credit for trying to make the genre a bit more sympathetic to real-world LGTBQ concerns by smearing the rapey stuff and the signature “I’m not gay but,” line with a big gooey bad-taste brush.
 From what little I have heard of the western analog to bl/yaoi – slash fiction, its champions try to enforce similar if not far more stringent codes of political correctness on it – which sounds like herding cats to me.